klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (e) Said accused has not at any time been convicted of any offense involving moral turpitude.
 Evidence adduced in support of the discharge shall automatically form part of the trial.
 If the court denies the motion for discharge of the accused as state witness, his sworn statement shall be inadmissible in evidence.

-**Section 18.
+**§18.
 Discharge of accused operates as acquittal.**

-The order indicated in the preceding section shall amount to an acquittal of the discharged accused and shall be a bar to future prosecution for the same offense, unless the accused fails or refuses to testify against his co-accused in accordance with his sworn statement constituting the basis for his discharge.
+The order indicated in the preceding §shall amount to an acquittal of the discharged accused and shall be a bar to future prosecution for the same offense, unless the accused fails or refuses to testify against his co-accused in accordance with his sworn statement constituting the basis for his discharge.

-**Section 19.
+**§19.
 When mistake has been made in charging the proper offense.**

 When it becomes manifest at any time before judgment that a mistake has been made in charging the proper offense and the accused cannot be convicted of the offense charged or any other offense necessarily included therein, the accused shall not be discharged if there appears good cause to detain him.
 In such case, the court shall commit the accused to answer for the proper offense and dismiss the original case upon the filing of the proper information.

-**Section 20.
+**§20.
 Appointment of acting prosecutor.**

-When a prosecutor, his assistant or deputy is disqualified to act due to any of the grounds stated in section 1 of Rule 137 or for any other reason, the judge or the prosecutor shall communicate with the Secretary of Justice in order that the latter may appoint an acting prosecutor.
+When a prosecutor, his assistant or deputy is disqualified to act due to any of the grounds stated in §1 of Rule 137 or for any other reason, the judge or the prosecutor shall communicate with the Secretary of Justice in order that the latter may appoint an acting prosecutor.

-**Section 21.
+**§21.
 Exclusion of the public.**

 The judge may, *motu proprio*, exclude the public from the courtroom if the evidence to be produced during the trial is offensive to decency or public morals.
 He may also, on motion of the accused, exclude the public from the trial except court personnel and the counsel of the parties.

-**Section 22.
+**§22.
 Consolidation of trials of related offenses.**

 Charges for offenses founded on the same facts or forming part of a series of offenses of similar character may be tried jointly at the discretion of the court.

-**Section 23.
+**§23.
 Demurrer to evidence.**

 After the prosecution rests its case, the court may dismiss the action on the ground of insufficiency of evidence